DumpsterDave/PiPlateBrewery/README.md

 Brewery controller software for a Raspberry Pi coupled with a DAQC2 and THERMOplate from Pi-Plates.

 # Configuration
-You will need to create a conf.json file in the py folder on your device to utilize the Azure logging function.
+You will need to create a conf.json or rename conf_template.json to conf.json file in the py folder on your device to utilize the Azure logging function.
 Format of the file should be:
 ```
 {
     "WorkspaceId": "",